statox/particles-life/src/lib/ReactionDiffusion/v8/components/about.md

 ### Previous versions
 It took me several iterations to get the results shown in the other tabs.
-This tab regroups my different iterations.
+This tab regroups my different iterations and a section later in this page describes the different versions.

 ## Gray-Scott model

 The Gray-Scott model is a simulation of two chemicals reacting together.
 Here the chemicals are named U and V.

 The environement is represented with a 2D grid in which each pixel holds a level of concentration of each chemical.
-The simulation consist of updating the grid following these equations (picture taken [here](https://groups.csail.mit.edu/mac/projects/amorphous/GrayScott/)):
+The simulation consist in updating the grid following these equations (picture taken [here](https://groups.csail.mit.edu/mac/projects/amorphous/GrayScott/)):

 ![gray scott equations]({baseUrl}/reaction_diffusion_about/gray-scott-equations.gif)

-The chemical reaction section shows that when 1 unit of U and 2 units of V are in contact they react to become 3 units of V. The second part showing the V produces P is not really considered in the implementation, P only represents a byproduct of the reaction which is necessary for the math to work but doesn't really impacts the simulation.
+The chemical reaction section shows that when 1 unit of U and 2 units of V are in contact they react to become 3 units of V. The second part showing that V produces P is not really considered in the implementation, P only represents a byproduct of the reaction which is necessary for the math to work but doesn't really impacts the simulation _(at least to the extent of my understanding)_.

 The equations show 3 things:

 - Both chemicals diffuse over time and the diffusion from one spot depends on the concentration of the chemical in the surrounding spots
-- The chenicals react together and the impact their concentration (which makes sense if 1 U and 2 V create 3 V then during the reaction the concentration of U diminishes and the concentration of P increases)
+- The chemicals react together and that impacts their concentration (which makes sense if 1 U and 2 V create 3 V then during the reaction the concentration of U diminishes and the concentration of P increases)
-- `f` and `k` are respectively a "feed rate" and a "kill rate" which allow the model to keep evolving.
+- `f` and `k` are respectively a "feed rate" at which we add some U and a "kill rate" at we we remove some V. This allows the model to keep evolving.

 [Karlsims](https://karlsims.com/rd.html) has the clearest explaination of these equations.
 [mrob](https://www.mrob.com/pub/comp/xmorphia/index.html#formula) also has a good explanation.

-The way that I represents this system in my head is as follow:
+The way that I represents this system in my mind is as follow:

 - Let's have two tanks containing the solutions one on top of the other.
 - Both tanks are separated by a semi porous membrane which only allow the U solution from the bottom to go the tank above containing V.